 LyoFlux200 can measure and calculate based on water vapor velocity and water vapor concentration, the mass flow rate (dm/dt) in a spool.
-Steady state heat and mass transfer contributes to the calculation of product temperature, resistance and so on, and LyoFlux200 provides comparable information to MTM from early stage to production equipment.
+Steady-state heat and mass transfer contributes to the calculation of product temperature, resistance, and so on, and LyoFlux200 provides comparable information to MTM from the early stage to production equipment.

 One of the largest challenges of freeze-drying is the uncontrolled nucleation as a result of the stochastic nature of ice nucleation and corresponding variability in nucleation temperatures.
 The nucleation temperature dictates the pore size of the ice crystals - the warmer the nucleation temperature, the bigger the ice crystals.
 Big ice crystals leave, once sublimed, big pores behind in the cake which impose less resistance to water vapor flow during primary drying.
 This typically saves process time significantly.
 In contrast, uncontrolled nucleation generates small to intermediate pores in the cake which are not as desirable.